 First, login to Site Search and then click into your Engine.

 Next, locate the Weights option within the Sidebar or the Engine Overview.

-Now that you have added some fields and tuned their respective weights, try a few sample queries within the search box on the right side of the page.
+Now that you have added some fields and tuned their respective weights, try a few sample queries within the search box on the right side of weights interface.
 Fine tune your weights until the results appear how you would like them.
 To delete a field, mouse over the existing field until the x appears.